sdslabs/Rubeus/SETUP_LINUX.md

 Created by SDSLabs with :heart:
 </p>

 ## Setting up the build environment
-1. You can use any IDE/text-editor you fancy for contributing to Rubeus but we find.
+1. You can use any IDE/text-editor you fancy for contributing to Rubeus.
 2. Rubeus uses Visual Leak Detector v2.5.1 for catching memory leaks.
 Unfortunately, it is not available for Linux, which means that you may have to use some other dynamic code profiling tool like [Valgrind](http://valgrind.org/).
 3. Install [CMake](https://cmake.org/)
 4. Clone this repository: